XiyunYue/Harry-Potter-and-the-Matting-Muggles/README.md

 - We then use this α value to estimate the F and B values (1’s and 0’s) corresponding to the unknown region which is going to be the desired α matte.
 - We can use this α matte to further superimpose various backgrounds by our foreground using the composite equation discussed in the math.

-## Implementation Steps for each method
+## Implementation steps for each method
 ### Bayesian Matting
 a)	Load the image and trimap (initial segmentation of image into foreground, background, and unknown regions).